500 (card game): Five-handed 500

 Another variation allows five players to play.
 All of the cards in a deck are used (although only one joker) so that each player can be dealt ten cards.
 The bidding starts to the dealer's left, and works by the same system as normal 500.
-The player who wins the bidding may then choose to "go it alone" (go on his/her own – without a partner for this hand) or gets to choose a card (the joker cannot be chosen) to select a partner.
+The player who wins the bidding may then choose to "go it alone" (go on his/her own – without a partner for this hand) or gets to choose a card (in some versions the joker cannot be chosen) to select a partner.
 One of the bowers is usually chosen, or another high card; however, some variants prevent any trump card from being called.
 There are two versions of this variation.
 In one, the player who owns the chosen card announces that they have it, and then becomes the bidder's partner for that round.
 In the other, even the player winning the bidding will not know who the partner is until the chosen card is played (although the card chosen could be a card the bidder themselves has, that is they effectively selected no partner).
 Note that the partnership will usually change for each round.
 The remaining three players then play against the partnership.
 The player who won the bid gets to play the first card.

 Scoring for this variation uses the same values as normal 500.
 If the partnership wins the required number of tricks, they will both get points (full points each or half points each, depending on the variation), and if they don't, they will both lose points (either full or half).
 If one of the three remaining players wins a trick, that player will receive ten points.
 Neither misère nor open misère is usually permitted in this variant since it is too easy to win.
 Because the partnership changes each round, there are no fixed teams and each player plays for themselves.
 This adds dynamic, and new strategies will arise.